akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/prepare_crud.md

 Thats the ID that Liferay assigned to the document when it was created.
 (Of course your value is different...)

-But before we can extract the value into a exchange, property we are facing a challenge here.
+But before we can extract the value into a exchange property, we are facing a challenge here.
 The *Log* component after the *HTTP4* component consumed the response from the POST request.
 Because that response was a stream, it is not in the exchange body anymore.

 One way to prevent that would be to [enable stream chaching](https://camel.apache.org/manual/latest/stream-caching.html) for the route, but let me show you another way.